joakimthun/Elsa/README.md

 ######Closures
 ```
-  // Functions in Elsa are treated as any other "object" and can be passed around and assigned to variables.
+  // All types of functions(including member functions) in Elsa are treated as any other "object" and can be passed around and      /   // assigned to variables.

-  // If a functions uses any variables from the context in which it was declared the function will
+  // If a functions uses any variables or fields from the context in which it was declared the function will
-  // keep a reference to that variable
+  // keep a reference to that variable or field

   var x = 10;
   var ret = fn : int => { return x; }; // A function that takes no arguments and returns the integer captured from the outer scope